 Marketing your community

-If you build it market it, they will come.
 When the time comes for your community to launch, your community isn’t going to grow itself from scratch.
-You may have the best community in the world, but none of that matters if your customers, students, or prospects don’t know about it.
+You may have the best idea for a community in the world, but none of that matters if your customers or students don’t know about it.

 Here are a few ways to promote your community once you launch:

-- Send an email to your newsletter subscribers or existing customers – We have a call-out to join our group on our onboarding emails.
+- Send an email to your newsletter subscribers or existing customers.
+We include a link to our community in the onboarding process for new customers.

-We weren’t surprised to see our group pick up pace starting in march, when COVID-19 hit.
-But if your growth can’t be explained by economic trends, look for where that spike came from.
-Your group may have been shared, or referrals from members who added their friends.
+We weren’t surprised to see our group pick up pace starting in March when COVID-19 hit.
+But if your growth can’t be explained by economic or global trends, look for where that spike came from.
+Your group may have been shared by members or featured somewhere online.

-Building an online community is hard work, but it’s not an impossible feat.
-There are many free options available to start your community, like Facebook.
-But if you want ownership and control, or the ability to add a paywall to your community, Thinkific is here to help!
+Learning how to create community and following through with it is hard work, but it’s not impossible.
+There are many free options, like Facebook, available to start your community.
+But if you want complete ownership and control, or the ability to add a paywall to your community, Thinkific is here to help!